gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

     <p><strong>Note:</strong> Your IdP(s) will first need to be configured before setting up the connection in GitKraken.</p>
 </div>

-While we do not support the IdP setup, check out this [example IdP setup](/gitkraken-client/single-sign-on/#example-idp-setup-instructions) to see what this portion typically looks like.
+While we do not assist in setting up with an identity provider, check out this [example IdP setup](/gitkraken-client/single-sign-on/#example-idp-setup-instructions) to see what this portion typically looks like.

 ### License Requirements

-Single Sign On is availibe as part of the <a href='https://www.gitkraken.com/git-client/pricing' target='_blank'>teams and enterprise plans</a>.
+Single Sign On is available as part of the <a href='https://www.gitkraken.com/git-client/pricing' target='_blank'>teams and enterprise plans</a>.

 ### Setting up SSO on a GitKraken Organization

+First, some quick notes:

 * SSO is set up at the Organization level.
-Each organization can have 0,1, or many IdPs connected simultaneously.
+Each organization can have 0,1, or many identity providers connected simultaneously.
 * SSO can only be setup by the Owner or by an Admin of the organization.

 How to set up SSO:

-1. <a href='https://app.gitkraken.com/' target='_blank'>Login</a> to GitKraken and navigate to the organization you want to enable SSO for.
+1. <a href='https://app.gitkraken.com/' target='_blank'>Login</a> and navigate to the organization you want to enable SSO for.

-2. On the left menu click on SSO (if you can’t see this menu: check that: you are logged in with an user that is the org Owner or an Admin, and also check if the organization has a Teams or Enterprise subscription plan).
+2. On the left menu click on **SSO**.

 <div class='callout callout--warning'>
     <p>If you do not see the SSO option, confirm that: you are logged in as the Owner or an Admin for this organization, your organization has either a Teams or Enterprise subscription</p>
 </div>

-3. Click the `Endable SSO` checkbox and you will be presented with some additional fields.
+3. Click the `Enable SSO` checkbox and you will be presented with some additional fields:

 **Organization Domain Name:** The domain that is used for everyone who wants to use SSO to login.
 Each user must have a matching domain in their email address and each user must be defined in the IdP.

 There is only one domain allowed per GitKraken organization, and it must be unique.
-If your domain is already in use you can <a href='https://www.gitkraken.com/git-client/contact-support' target='_blank'>contact us</a> to investigate further.
+If your domain is already in use you can <a href='https://www.gitkraken.com/git-client/contact-support' target='_blank'>contact support</a> for help.

 **JIT, Enable Just In Time Provisioning:** This allows users in this domain to login with their email and be automatically provisioned a license.
 In order for a user to be automatically given a license: